CamdenClark/anchor-book/introduction/solana-and-anchor.md

 [The Solana docs](https://docs.solana.com/cluster/overview) explain the core architecture in detail.

 For our purposes, developers are able to deploy programs onto this blockchain.
-These programs form the foundation for decentralized applications, spanning use cases from DeFi to NFTs.
+These programs form the foundation for decentralized applications, powering use cases from DeFi to NFTs.

 # What is Anchor?